⚠️ Updated dates!

 7. Announcement of Winners & Publicity

-To maximize recognition for the students and the District, the announcement of the winners will be coordinated across three primary channels on Earth Day (April 22):
+To maximize recognition for the students and the District, the announcement of the winners will be coordinated across three primary channels around April 29/30:

 A. Fertile Earth Newsletter Feature